IDIASLab/SparkKG-ML/docs/installation.rst

 5. Once the installation is complete, you can import SparkKG-ML into your Python projects and start using it for machine learning on semantic web and knowledge graph data.

 Congratulations!
-You have successfully installed the sparkRDFx library.
-You are now ready to explore the capabilities of sparkRDFx and leverage its machine learning functionalities.
+You have successfully installed the SparkKG-ML library.
+You are now ready to explore the capabilities of SparkKG-ML and leverage its machine learning functionalities.

 For more details on how to use SparkKG-ML, please refer to the documentation.